turingschool-examples/rack_server/README.md

 Use Ctrl-C to stop
 ```

-You might have a different server (mine is Puma), and that might impact exactly what gets printed, but you should have something specifying a port number tacked onto `localhost`.
-Copy that (in my case `localhost:9292`), open up your browser, and pop it into the navbar.
-Once you hit return, you should see a page that says `Welcome!`
+You might have a different server (mine is Puma), and that might impact exactly what gets printed, but you should have something specifying a port number that may or may not be tacked onto `localhost` (in my case `localhost:9292`).
+In either case, open up your browser, and enter `localhost:<port-number>` (probably `localhost:9292`) into navbar.
+After you hit return, you should see a page that says `Welcome!`

-Website!
+You've got a website!

 Go back to the terminal window where your server is running and check out the new information that you see.
 Mine shows this: